jestjs/jest/website/versioned_docs/version-22.0/TutorialReactNative.md

 _Note: If you are upgrading your react-native application and previously used the `jest-react-native` preset, remove the dependency from your `package.json` file and change the preset to `react-native` instead._

-Simply run `npm test` to run tests with Jest.
+Simply run `yarn test` to run tests with Jest.

 ## Snapshot Test